Cannabidiol, also known as CBD, in recent years has made headlines due to the rigorous medical and scientific research being done.

 - Tinctures or CBD drops

 Inhalation - The cannabidiol can also be entered through the lungs using vaporizers.
 This is the most efficient CBD delivery method proving to enter bloodstream more effectively than other methods.
+This is why many people feel this is the best way to take CBD oil.

 Consumption - Directly swallowing concentrates or CBD infused foods.
 Ingestion of the cannabidiol oils metabolizes in the digestive system and liver.